Interconnect FoxIDs with OpenID Connect

 - Click create.

-3 - Go back to your FoxIDs up-party client in FoxIDs Control Client
+3 - Go back to your FoxIDs authentication method in FoxIDs Control Client

-- Add the parallel FoxIDs track down-party client authority.
+- Add the parallel FoxIDs environment application registration client authority.

 login